Emergency and Overdose Drug Testing

 What is being tested?

-Emergency and overdose drug testing is requested for single drugs or groups of drugs by an A&E or Intensive Care doctor to detect, assess, and monitor someone who has a drug overdose.
-A drug overdose may be caused by a variety of prescription and over-the-counter (OTC) medicines, illegal drugs, and household substances.
+Emergency and overdose drug testing is requested for single drugs or groups of drugs by an A&E or Intensive Care doctor to diagnose, assess, and monitor someone who may have taken a drug overdose.
+A drug overdose may involve a variety of prescription and over-the-counter (OTC) medicines, illegal drugs, and household substances.
 Once inside the body, these substances are often broken down by the liver and removed in the urine.

 Common Questions